Stuycs-K/finalprojectapcs-4-xiao-han-wong-eunice/DEVLOG-Eunice.md

   - legs

 ### 2025-06-08 - Animation + Function Keys(300 min)
 Figured out why the animation did not work.
 Added a point system, so each specific order is a number of points depending on the difficulty of completing the order.
 Added a new key 'e' which does all the actions- this includes washing, cooking, and chopping.
 Set specific colors when the items have gone through an appliance.
+Edited the ReadMe file to include the description of the game.